Share on

 If you park your car on double yellow lines, you pay a fine.
 (Whenever you park illegally, you pay a fine.)

-We do not use the future tense (will) in an if clause to describe future activities (compare it to time clauses).
+The first conditional sentences are used to speculate about possible situations that can really happen at present or in future.
+We do not use will in the if clause to describe future activities (compare it to time clauses).

-If he studies hard, he'll pass the exams.
 If we catch the 10.15 train, we will arrive on time.
-If you don't get the ticket, what will you do?

 If I had more time, I would help you.
 (But I am not free at the moment.
 I can't help you).